SimonLicnsh/GitTest/README.md

 # GitTest
-The first list is changed.
+This is a testfile,use to test the git function. tttttttt
-hello，I want to change this file.
+123456
-9999999
+5555555